th3fallen/cypress-rspack-dev-server/README.md

 })
 ```

-## Testing

-Unit tests can be run with `yarn test`.
-Integration tests can be run with `yarn cypress:run`

-This module should be primarily covered by system-tests / open-mode tests.
-All system-tests directories should be
-created using the notation:

-`rspack${major}_wds${devServerMajor}-$framework{-$variant}`

-- webpack4_wds3-react
-- webpack4_wds4-next-11
-- webpack5_wds3-next-12
-- webpack4_wds4-create-react-app

 ## Architecture

 There should be a single publicly-exported entrypoint for the module, `devServer`, all other types and functions should be considered internal/implementation details, and types stripped from the output.